markusfisch/bots/README.md

   -d, --deterministic     don't seed the random number generator
 ```

-To start the escape game run:
+For example, to start the `escape` game, run:

 	$ ./bots escape